halysongoncalves/Pugnotification/README.md

 # Introduction

 You're probably tired of writing code to display notifications in your applications, the library abstracts all the notifications construction process for you in a single line of code.
 Magic?
 Lie?
 I summarize in: productivity.
+To further improve productivity, pugnotification from release 1.2.0 now has support Android Wear.

 ```java
 PugNotification.with(context)